Consistent Translations Glossary across R

 • Identify strings in that are in language-specific glossaries but not in the English glossary.
 Select to add terminology flag or remove (language leads can propose new terms, but should end up using for all languages or none).

-Design principles: - automate sync as much as possible, but allow control over what is included in each glossary
+Design principles: - Automate synchronously as much as possible, but allow control over what is included in each glossary.

 Minimum Viable Product